 Texture, color, depth, and mindfulness.
 These were the outstanding elements I connected with when I visited AMERINGER | McENERY | YOHE for Tam Van Tran Black Melong art series.

 The California-based artist’s use of textures and iridescent colors have the potential to transcend the visual mind to infinite dimensions.
-In Black Melong Tran honed in on “the mirror that reflects our liberated potential”, which translate to melong in Tibetan.
-In Indian iconography the mirror symbolizes clarity, mindfulness, and the kadag, the “primordial purity” of our consciousness.
+In Black Melong Tran honed in on “the mirror that reflects our liberated potential”, which translates to melong in Tibetan.
+In Indian iconography, the mirror symbolizes clarity, mindfulness, and the kadag, the “primordial purity” of our consciousness.

 The Vietnamese artist’s holographic works have a sense of calmness camouflaged from the naked eyes.
-In order to experience the transcendental feelings of stillness and personal enlightenment, the art watcher must go up-close with an opened and self-accepting mind.
+In order to experience the transcendental feelings of stillness and personal enlightenment, the art watcher must go up-close with an open and self-accepting mind.
 “Hazy washes of color and defined geometries churn under raised patterns of tiny dots, each piece becoming both a mirror and a looking glass.”
-The jewel toned shapes and colors portrayed an artistic visual of the multiverse, or the universe for those who argue the theory.
+The jewel-toned shapes and colors portrayed an artistic vision of the multiverse or the universe for those who argue the theory.
 The works give off a sense of calmness without the feeling of being rush.

 “The artist is interested in using the dots as a kind of magnification of the tiniest atoms to describe a rich and varied mental landscape that one can abide in.”

 Tran was inspired by Buddhist traditional paintings of devotion and the Newar people.
-For my look I was equally inspired by the Newari’s ceremonial attires, and Tam Van Tran’s Black Melong series.
-The artist’s MVP list of essentials include but are not limited to clay, paper, chlorophyll, glass, algae, staples, crushed eggshells, Wite-out eraser liquid, beet juice, and gelatin.
+For my look, I was equally inspired by the Newari’s ceremonial attires and Tam Van Tran’s Black Melong series.
+The artist’s MVP list of essentials includes but is not limited to clay, paper, chlorophyll, glass, algae, staples, crushed eggshells, Wite-out eraser liquid, beet juice, and gelatin.